izarlas/real-estate-angular-nest/README.md

 - Access the server at [localhost:3000](http://localhost:3000)

-- Alternatively, use the quick start bash script from root running `./scripts/initialize.sh` The script removes any docker containers and clears images, re-builds the containers, creates db and seeds it with mock data
+- Alternatively, use the quick start bash script from root running `./scripts/initialize.sh` The script removes and clears any docker containers and images, re-builds the containers and finally starts the postgresql with an initial mock dataset

 ### API Endpoints